Fun House (The Stooges album): Music and lyrics

-According to Billboard magazine, Fun House is set in hard rock and improvisation.
-Music critic Robert Christgau characterized the album as "genuinely 'avant-garde' rock" because of the music's apt "repetitiveness", "solitary new-thing saxophone", and "L.A.
-Blues", which showcases the "old avant-garde fallacy ... trying to make art about chaos by reproducing same."
-Greg Kot called Fun House "the Stooges' punk jazz opus".
+At the time of its release, Billboard magazine regarded Fun House as being a hard rock album.
+Music critic Robert Christgau of The Village Voice characterized the album as "genuinely 'avant-garde' rock" because of the music's apt "repetitiveness", "solitary new-thing saxophone", and the closing track, "L.A.
+Blues", "trying to make art about chaos by reproducing same."
+Author Greg Kot has called Fun House a "punk jazz opus," and Tyler Kane of Paste Magazine characterized the album's sound by its "gritty, warts-and-all intensity."
+In 2020, Jordan Blum of Consequence assessed that the album "largely eschewed the more psychedelic and poppy elements of The Stooges in favor of a harsher, darker, and more investigative mindset (complete with bits of jazz)."